sf-wdi-21/notes/modules/week-01/day-3-functions/readme.md

 #Miscellaneous Function Fun
-It is good practice to test your functions to ensure consistent results.
+It is good practice to test your functions and parameters to ensure consistent results.
 One way to ensure consistency is to compare function output with expected output.
+This allows a function to take actions necesary to inform the user of relevant information if tests are not passed.
+These checks are known as *assertions*.

 ```
-	Insert Awesome function and use an assertion with th function
+	Insert Awesome function and use an assertion with said awesome function

 ```